Abigail Austen: Post-military career

-Controversy

-Austen was featured in several UK national newspapers, and has made many television and radio appearances.

 In 2009, Austen was reported extensively in the press, to have secured a £250,000 pay-out for "hurt feelings" from the MoD.
 She received several threats of violence from serving soldiers because of the attendant publicity of this case.
 The Mail Online and Evening Standard said in a retraction that Austen had "neither sought nor received £250k for hurt feelings."
 Austen insisted that they make a sizeable donation to service charities to compensate for the hurt done to the families of injured service personnel.

+In 2012, she returned to Afghanistan as a political advisor to US Forces in Southern Afghanistan.
+She served three years on back-to-back tours with the US 82nd Airborne, 3rd and 4th infantry divisions and was awarded a number of prestigious decorations for her work.
+She then moved to Ukraine, as deputy ambassador and senior diplomatic spokesperson for the European Union mission.

+Austen was then appointed as senior advisor to the UK's Standing Joint Deployable Headquarters, creating policy for the 9-nation coalition Joint Expeditionary Force defending NATO's eastern flank.
+She has maintained a lecturing role to UK and US military staff colleges, specialising in conflict resolution and stabilisation.